 “I believe in building a community that supports a strong identity and encourages collaboration.
 At Rock n’ Roll Camp for Girls San Diego we encourage the girls to embrace their uniqueness and become advocates for themselves and others.
 We use music as the catalyst to empowerment…it's fun and educational!”

-Mom of two soon-to-be Rock n’ Roll campers, Kim has worked with nonprofits for over 15 years.
+Mom of two Rock n’ Roll campers, Kim has worked with nonprofits for over 15 years.
 She was an Executive Director, then a Fundraising Consultant, then a Grants Manager before taking on her latest challenge as Finance Manager for the Carlsbad Educational Foundation.
 Kim earned a Bachelor of Science in Business from Wake Forest University and a Master of Business Administration from Duke University’s Fuqua School of Business.
 Before her nonprofit career, she worked in fixed income derivatives for Merrill Lynch PLC in London and as a management consultant for Bain & Company in Atlanta and San Francisco.
 Rock n’ Roll Camp for Girls San Diego is grateful and honored to have Kim as a part of the team.

 Vice President & Program Director